Understanding the Mom butt

 Do you feel like your butt has disappeared since your pregnancy?

-The good news is, you can get it back!
+The good news is, you can get your pre-pregnancy curves back with the right exercises and lifestyle changes.

 Which leads to the second point.